alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Breastfeeding should be destigmatised, and acceptable in all conference spaces -- including in talks and at mealtimes.

-Some people will prefer to breastfeed in private, so you should have a quiet room for them.
+Some people will prefer to breastfeed in private, so you should have a clean, quiet, private room for them.
+If you can do it, electricity and a fridge are useful as well.
-(Which should be different to the quiet room mentioned above.)
+(This should be different to the quiet room mentioned above.)